 - Have been established for at least 2 years and have a track record in the local area.

 We expect applicants to already be working in Leeds and have strong local links.
-We are very unlikely to fund any organisation that is merely seeking to move into Leeds because funding is available, or which does not have any local connections.
-You should be able to demonstrate the of need or demand for your work in the relevant area.
+We are very unlikely to fund any organisation that is merely seeking to move into Leeds because funding is available, or which does not have strong local connections.
+You should be able to demonstrate the need or demand for your work in the relevant area.

 We are particularly keen to receive applications which would benefit people in East Leeds, an area which was particularly special to Jimi.
 However, applications are welcome from across the whole city of Leeds.

 The minimum request is £1,000.
 The maximum is £20,000.